cessda/cessda.guidelines.public/architecture/ta_sw_dev_guide.md

 See for instance the [API guidelines](https://bitbucket.org/cessda/cessda.guidelines.api/wiki/Home) or the [guidelines for Developers](https://bitbucket.org/cessda/cessda.guidelines.cit/wiki/Developers).

-### Documentation throughout the development lifecycle
+## Documentation throughout the development lifecycle

 The following documentation types must be made available in the relevant parts of the *docs* directory of the source code repository for the software artefact, and should be maintained and updated throughout the development process, up to the acceptance testing phase:

+### Operational

-- Operational: Installation guide (configuration details for deployment, see also 12 factor app, number 3 [Config - Store config in the environment](http://12factor.net/config))
+- Installation guide (configuration details for deployment, see also 12 factor app, number 3 [Config - Store config in the environment](http://12factor.net/config))

+### Development

-- Development: Source code commented throughout;
+- Source code commented throughout;
     Requirements (functional and non-functional, including wireframes for any UI components) API documentation, extension/developer's guide; Systems architecture (fit with CESSDA RI);
     Technical specification (implementation details);